fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/1_object_model.md

 Another benefit of creating objects is that they allow the programmer to think on a new level of abstraction.
 Objects are represented as real-world nouns and can be given methods that describe the behavior the programmer is trying to represent.

 #### Polymorphism
-*Polymorphism* is the ability for different types of data to respond to a common interface.
-For instance, if we have a method that expects argument objects that have a `move` method, we can pass it any type of argument, provided it has a compatible `move` method.
+*Polymorphism* is the ability for different types of data (different objects) to respond to a common interface (common methods).
+For instance, if we have a method that expects argument objects that have a `move` method, we can pass it any type of argument (i.e. any type of object as an argument), provided it has a compatible `move` method (common interface).

 The object might represent a human, a cat, a jellyfish, or, conceivably, even a car or train.
-That is, it lets objects of different types respond to the same method invocation.
+That is, it lets *objects of different types (could be the same or different classes) respond to the same method invocation* - i.e. we have many different objects, but all of them can `move`.
 OOP gives us flexibility in using pre-written code for new purposes.

 Another way to apply polymorphic structure to Ruby programs is to use a `Module`.
 Modules are similar to classes in that they contain shared behavior.
 However, you __cannot create an object with a module__.
 A module must be mixed in with a class using the `include` method invocation.
 This is called a `mixin`.
 After mixing in a module, the behaviors declared in that module are available to the class and its objects.